The Best Things to Do in Jerusalem in December

 This means that many families place theirs in the street, in glass boxes.
 Others light them on their windowsills, so that even if they light inside, the ligths will be visible from the street.

 Take a walk through the quaint neighborhoods of Jerusalem on a Chanukah night and spot the lights – it’s heartwarming and very romantic.
-(Find Chanukah menorahs – chanukias – and other Chanukah gifts in our Chanukah store or sign up for an online Hebrew course by December 16 and get a free silver menorah.)
+(Don't have a menorah yet?
+Find Chanukah menorahs here on Amazon.com.)

 If you want to participate in a unique nighttime exploration of the city, join a Candle Light Jerusalem Scavenger Hunt that combines the fun of a Scavenger Hunt with the magical mystery of Chanukah nights in Jerusalem.
 (See below for details.)